 - Excessive Sweating

-Continued heavy drinking over a number of years can lead to serious health consequences, such as:
+Continued heavy drinking over several years leads to serious health consequences, such as:

 - Neuropathy – weakness, and numbness of the hands and feet